Likhitha-26-AI/AI-Guided-Project-Progress-Tracking-Platform/README.md

 an AI-generated readiness score.
 Your faculty mentor sees your progress in real time and can leave feedback on any specific part of your blueprint.

-Every AI feature runs on Hugging Face's **free** inference tier.
-No paid APIs, no credit card, anywhere in this project.
+Built entirely on free-tier resources — Hugging Face's free inference API for every AI feature, SQLite for the database, no paid services anywhere.

 ## The 5 AI Agents